Protecting the last of the North Atlantic Right Whales

 WDC’s efforts to save endangered North Atlantic right whales from extinction:

 Hunted from the 11th century, right whales were nearly extinct when they finally received protection from whaling in 1935.
-Even so, the population has struggled to recover as they face mounting modern-day threats from vessel strikes, fishing gear entanglements, habitat loss and pollution.
+Even so, the population has struggled to recover as they face mounting modern-day threats from accidental fishing gear entanglements, vessel strikes, habitat loss and pollution.

 Man has been and continues to be the greatest threat to the survival of many whale species.
 According to the National Marine Fisheries Service (NMFS), the loss of one or two reproducing female North Atlantic right whales per year from human activity could lead to extinction.
-Yet since 2004, at least 44 right whales have died, nearly half of which were female.
-Tragically, in 86% of the cases two human causes, vessel strikes or fishing gear entanglements, were either directly responsible for these deaths, or could not be ruled out.
-The National Marine Fisheries Service estimates that a female right whale needs to give birth to four calves if she is to replace herself in the population and that two of those calves are likely to die.
-Other significant obstacles to the survival and recovery of the species include military exercises, the degradation of the ocean’s habitat through chemical and noise pollution; climate change and ocean acidification.
+Yet since 2012, more than 36 right whales have died, over half of which were killed since June of 2017.
+Tragically, these mortalities are directly related to human causes with accidental entanglements in fishing gear and vessel strikes remaining their biggest threat.
+The National Marine Fisheries Service has determined that no adult right whales have died from natural causes in decades.
+Other significant obstacles to the survival and recovery of the species include a changing climate shifting prey and right whales into higher risk habitats as well as the physiological impacts of noise pollution.

-Ship strikes and entanglements in fishing gear pose the most imminent and dangerous obstacles to the recovery of North Atlantic right whales.
+Accidental entanglements in fishing gear and vessel strikes pose the most imminent and dangerous obstacles to the recovery of North Atlantic right whales.
 As a result, WDC’s primary work is focused on these threats with additional efforts additional efforts to protect their habitat and reduce the impacts of noise and climate change on this imperilled species.

 Through the efforts of WDC, the Final Rule to Implement Speed Restrictions to Reduce the Threat of Ship Collisions with North Atlantic Right Whales was enacted along major shipping ports of the US East Coast.
 Initially only in place for five years, WDC successfully worked its Act Right Now Campaign to ensure this Rule continued beyond its scheduled closure in December of 2013.
-It has been extended indefinitely, but is currently being challenged by the American Pilot's Association, who are looking to exempt some of the busiest areas of ship traffic from the rule.
-We are waiting to hear back from the National Marine Fisheries Service as to whether the Rule will remain in affect as is.
+The rule has been extended indefinitely.

 WDC was instrumental in the development and release of a federal Rule mandating the use of sinking ground line in trap pot fisheries, and the reduction in the number of buoy lines used in the American lobster fishery, along the East Coast of the US.
 As a federally appointed member of the Atlantic Large Whale Take Reduction Team, WDC continues to work toward the reduction of entanglements of right whales.